DinosaurTheory.com Home Page

 In 1638 Galileo explained what is now called the Square-Cube Law in his last major scientific book titled Dialogues Concerning Two New Sciences.
 The Square-Cube Law reveals why the common B-rated science fiction movies theme of showing people, gorillas, or insects as being extremely large or small is not physically possible.
 The Square-Cube Law is an extremely fundamental scientific concept critical to understanding physics, biology, aerodynamics, nanotechnology and numerous other science disciplines.
 But in addition to these positive attributes, Galileo's Square-Cube Law reveals what is wrong with the paleontologists' claim that there is nothing odd about dinosaurs and pterosaurs growing so large.

-Over the years the incongruities have become increasingly apparent as to why dinosaurs and pterosaurs should not be so large.
-For the large dinosaurs there are the incongruities of 1) insufficient bone strength, 2) insufficient muscle strength, and for the taller dinosaurs 3) the problem of unacceptable high blood pressure.
-For the pterosaurs there is the paradox that no cold-blooded reptile, not even the smallest reptiles, can fly today and yet during the Mesozoic the cold-blooded pterosaurs grew to be the largest flying animals that ever existed.
+Over the years the evidence has become increasingly apparent as to why dinosaurs and pterosaurs should not be so large.
+For the large dinosaurs there are the problems of 1) insufficient bone strength, 2) insufficient muscle strength, and 3) unacceptably high blood pressure within the taller dinosaurs.
+For the pterosaurs there is the paradox that no cold-blooded reptile, not even the smallest reptiles, can fly today and yet during the Mesozoic era the cold-blooded pterosaurs grew to be the largest flying animals that ever existed.
 Clearly the belief that there is no scientific paradox regarding the exceptionally large dinosaurs and pterosaurs is incorrect.
 Yet the paleontology community has no means of saving face while backing down from their position, and so they continue to deny the paradox.

 There are many talented scientists who recognize the importance of size.
 In 1928 J. B. S. Haldane advanced Galileo’s ideas when he wrote On Being the Right Size.
 A generation later numerous other famous scientists followed with additional arguments supporting Galileo's Square-Cube Law.
 Physics professors Phillip Morrison, Michael Fowler, Benjamin Crowell; biologists Steven Jay Gould, Michael C. LaBarbera, Steven Vogel, Knut Schmidt-Nielsen, Chris Lavers, John Tyler Bonner; and the rebel paleontologist Christopher McGowan have all presented arguments for why size matters.

 One of the biggest problems slowing down if not completely impeding scientific progress is the extreme difficulty that most science experts have in admitting when they make a mistake.
-Of the many mistakes made throughout the history of science, missing the importance of Galileo’s Square Cube Law is possibly the worst.
-Galileo’s scientific ideas, including his Square Cube Law, lay at the foundation of modern science.
-Without this foundation, one mistake naturally leads to another and then another.
-Consequently, over three and a half centuries later, science today is a hopeless quagmire of both good and junk science.
+Galileo’s Square Cube Law lies at the foundation of modern science and yet the scientists of Galileo’s time made the mistake of ignoring this foundation.
+Now, over three and a half centuries later, science is a hopeless quagmire of both good and junk science precisely because the ‘experts’ cannot make sense of things without this foundation.

 Where is our curiosity?
+How did science get taken over by these phony experts that are so complacent with all of these inconsistencies?
+These ‘do nothing people’ have sucked the life out of science.
 If we truly believe that our reality is rational, then we must wonder what is missing from our understanding of reality that might explain these scientific mysteries.

 The solution to the large dinosaur paradox and most of my other discoveries are given here in my website.
 Starting with Galileo’s Square Cube Law, the explanations of my discoveries follow a natural progression.
 Galileo’s Square Cube Law is correct and so it is incorrect to claim that there is nothing odd about the dinosaurs and pterosaurs growing so large.
 So how did the dinosaurs and pterosaurs grow so large?
 A discussion of the possibilities reveals that the greater size of these animals could only be achieved if previously the atmosphere was much thicker than what it is today.
 In the same way that buoyancy enables whales to grow so large, the much thicker atmosphere provided an upward buoyancy force that reduced the effective weight of the dinosaurs, thus allowing them to grow to great size.
 After providing substantial addition evidence supporting the Thick Atmosphere Theory the next logical question is where did this thick atmosphere come from and where did it go.
 The answer to this question leads to a new understanding of how Earth and the other planets and moons of our solar system evolved: the Theory of Planetary Evolution.
 In the process of explaining Galileo’s Square Cube Law, the Thick Atmosphere Theory, and the Theory of Planetary Evolution, I was also successful in deriving the Science of Flight Equations in addition to numerous other scientific achievements.